Your Travel Guide to Phoenix, Arizona

 Day Trips from Phoenix

 Another cool day trip is of course the Grand Canyon!
-This trip is around 3.5 hours from Phoenix, so again, you’ll likely have a FULL day and have to leave early.
+This trip is around 3.5 hours North of Phoenix, so again, you’ll likely have a FULL day and have to leave early.
+Make sure to purchase an entrance pass before visiting.
+You can find more information here.
 If you haven’t been to the Grand Canyon, this is a must!
 You’ll be blown away by the size and beauty.

 Overall thoughts on Phoenix, Arizona